GoodCryptoApp/market-data-feed/README.md

 Pusher Keys and Channels

 Channel: private-cryptto-trades

 Pusher Key: 35ef78a63946cd79fdc8

 Authenticating endpoint: https://cryptto.io/user/api/auth

 Authentication

 We use Pusher user authentication process.
-For more information please refer to the Pusher "authenticating users" docs section.
+For more information please refer to the Pusher "authenticating users" docs section (https://pusher.com/docs/authenticating_users).
 Our authenticating endpoint expects a valid "auth_key" properties item.
 To request your personal auth key, please, register on our website and click ”Request API access” in your personal profile.

 Data Format

 We stream data as json array objects.

 [1525350863972,"GDAX","BTCUSD","A","9230.1","0.375"]

 Index 0: Milliseconds timestamp (1525350863972)

 Index 1: Exchange code ("GDAX")

 Index 2: Pair ("BTCUSD")

-Index 3: Trade side 'A' for asks, 'B' for bids ("A") Index 4: Price ("9230.1")
+Index 3: Trade side 'A' for asks, 'B' for bids ("A")

+Index 4: Price ("9230.1")

 Index 5: Trade size ("0.375")

 Crypto Exchanges Codes